Project Structure

 pnpm kick start # Production server (Vite not used at runtime)Module Patterns

-KickJS supports four module patterns.
+KickJS supports two module patterns.
 Set the pattern in kick.config.ts or use the --pattern flag:

-kick g module users # Uses kick.config.ts pattern (default: ddd)
+kick g module users # Uses kick.config.ts pattern (default: rest)

 kick g module users --pattern minimal # Override patternThe trees below show the default layout each pattern writes under modules.dir (default src/modules).
 The directory roots are conventional — relocate them via kick.config.ts > modules.dir and the generator follows.